SketchingDev/draw-by-days/README.md

 ## Features

  - [X] Display random image each day
- - [ ] Display random image suitable for drawing practise
+ - [ ] Only display random images that are actually suitable for drawing
  - [ ] Ability for users to upload their drawings

 ## Technologies